talamoig/icinga/README.md

 ## Overview

-The [icinga2](https://www.icinga.org/) modules allows you to setup an icinga2 monitoring system.
+The [icinga2](https://www.icinga.org/) module allows you to setup an icinga2 monitoring system.

 ## Module Description

-This modules installs [icinga2](https://www.icinga.org/) backend only without any user interface.
+This module installs [icinga2](https://www.icinga.org/) backend only without any user interface.
 The web interface `icingaweb2` is available as a [separate module](https://github.com/talamoig/icingaweb2).

 It supports both MySQL and PostgreSQL database and assumes the database schema and user have already been created.